Scooby-Doo! Return to Zombie Island: Plot

 After Velma tells the others to make a run for their lives, they see a harmless-looking beige kitten coming out of the bushes, startling Scooby.
 Just as Shaggy assures Scooby that there's nothing to worry about, the kitten (fully grown in an instant) turns feral and roars like a tiger, scaring Shaggy as more cats attack.
 After the movie crew (except Alan and Seaver) hide, three were-cats appear.
 As the gang and Seaver run for the ferry, Alan crazily burns it.
-Fred, acting on impulse, rescues the Mystery Machine from being burned with the Ferry.
+Fred, acting on impulse, rescues the Mystery Machine from being burned with the ferry.
 Fred tells the others to get in, but one of the cat creatures tries to grab Smithee's medallion, which is Simone's pendant.

 The gang save Alan and the pendant and the cats and cat creatures pursue them back to the resort.
 After a wild chase, the gang hide in the cabinet Shaggy and Scooby hid in, leading them to the cavern where the were-cats tried to drain the gang's life force.
 They notice that there are a lot of holes in the cave, which gives Velma an idea.
 The three cat creatures enter the cavern, find the medallion, and place it on the pedestal in the light of the harvest moon.
-The light is reflected to specific spot on the ground where the cat creatures dig until they find a chest that appears to be filled with gold coins, though its contents turn out to be Scooby snacks covered in gold foil.
+The light is reflected to a specific spot on the ground where the cat creatures dig until they find a chest that appears to be filled with gold coins, though its contents turn out to be Scooby Snacks covered in gold foil.
 The cats are attacked by the gang, disguised to resemble zombies, causing them to become scared and hide in one of the cave's holes.

 The gang unmask the creatures, revealing them to be the greeters and the ferry captain.
 The trio intended to find Moonscar's treasure, using cat whistles to control the island cats to deter anyone who were getting too close.
-The fourth werecat (the one who attacked the van and tried to set fire in the mansion) remains at large.
+The fourth werecat (who attacked the van and tried to set a fire in the mansion) is implied to be a real monster and remains at large.
 After the police take the culprits away, Alan despairs that his movie doesn't have a finale.

 Soon, the cats, now docile, enter the cave and dig a spot in the ground with Scooby's help, revealing another treasure chest.
 Alan opens it and sees real gold inside, and declares that he's done with movie business and is retiring with all the gold.
 The gang declare that they'll continue solving mysteries.
 Though the sheriff arrives and berates the gang for solving mysteries again, he relents, allowing Mystery Inc. to return.
 Shaggy and Scooby, along with the six cats who dug up Moonscar's treasure, eat the gold foiled Scooby snacks.

-Elvira tells the viewers about the movie, Zombie Teenagers and the Island of Doom, including a trailer and outtakes.
+Elvira tells the viewers about the movie Zombie Teenagers and the Island of Doom, including a trailer and outtakes.